Skip to content

 This procedure is for disclosures about matters other than a breach of an employee’s own contract of employment.
 If you, as a YEF employee are concerned that your own contract has been, or is likely to be, broken, you should discuss it with HR and, if not satisfied with the response, follow YEF’s grievance procedure.

-(1) Please email whistleblowing@youthendowmentfund.org.uk with the details of the incident that you are reporting.
+(1b) If you are external to the organisation: please email whistleblowing@youthendowmentfund.org.uk with the details of the incident you are reporting.
 This will be picked up within 24 hours by our Chief Operations Officer.
-Only our Chief Operating Officer and our Senior HR and Operations Manager have access to this email account.

 These include: